descope/node-sdk/docs/oauth.md

 ## OAuth Authentication

-In the examples below, we assume using the Descope builtin oauth provider, in that case, we dont need to define any specific application details.
+In the examples below, we assume using the Descope builtin OAuth provider application, in that case, we dont need to define any specific application details.
 If this is not the case, you may need sign in to [Descope console](https://app.descope.com) to update selected OAuth provider(s) application details.

 ### Prerequisites